The transformative power of a great tagline.

 Or my personal favourite, ‘Should’ve gone to SpecSavers’, is a consistent, highly memorable and engaging slogan that’s loved and recognised across the globe, even by those with dodgy eyesight.

-On that note, many brands seem to chop and change their taglines as often as their T-shirts.
+On that note, many brands seem to change their taglines as often as their T-shirts.
 There are many reasons for this; either to reflect a new vision, a new offering or new audiences, or simply because the old tagline wasn’t working.

-However, it has been proven time and time again that a powerful, enduring tagline can improve help brand recall.
-So if your customers know, love and respond to your tagline … don’t be in a hurry to throw it away.
+However, it’s been proven time and time again that a powerful, enduring tagline can improve help brand recall.
+So if your customers know, love and respond to your tagline … don’t be in a hurry to ditch it.

 Comments